M. Rainer Lepsius

-M. Rainer Lepsius (8 May 1928 – 2 October 2014) was a German sociologist.
+Mario Rainer Lepsius (8 May 1928 – 2 October 2014) was a German sociologist.
 A particular interest of his was the work of Max Weber; he was prominent among the co-compilers of the (eventually) 47-volume edition of the Complete Works of Weber.

 Life

 Mario Rainer Lepsius was born in Rio de Janeiro, at that time the capital of Brazil.
 His Portuguese first name reflected the country where the family lived when he was born, while his second name reflected the German provenance of the family.
 After moving to Germany he would stop using the name Mario, substituting the initial M, which is why most sources identify him as M. Rainer Lepsius.

 Lepsius came from a prominent Berlin family.
 His father, Wilhelm Lepsius (1890–1942) had a doctorate degree in law, and by the time Lepisus was born, was working for Schering AG, a large pharmaceutical company headquartered in Berlin.
 His mother, the daughter of a Munich judge, came from a middle class Protestant Franconian family, with a number of lawyers, doctors, and pastors among her ancestors.
 In 1934, when Lepsius was six years old, his family relocated to Madrid where he first attended school.
 Two years later, in 1936, his family returned to Germany, settling in Munich where Lepsius spent a majority of his childhood.
 While in Munich, at the age of fourteen his father passed.
 On May 8, 1945, his seventeenth birthday, Lepsius was in Munich when he witnessed the capitulation of the German army, marking the formal end to the Second World War.

-Between 1947 and 1952 he studied history, social economics (Volkswirtschaftslehre) and sociology at the universities of Munich and Cologne.
-He received his first degree from Munich in 1950.
-His doctorate, also from Munich, followed in 1955.
-In Munich he was able to obtain a grounding a sociology from Alfred von Martin.
-In Cologne he was one of the so-called "young Turks" drawn to the ideas of René König, and from this point his academic focus was almost exclusively on sociology.
+Between 1947 and 1952, he studied history, social economics (Volkswirtschaftslehre) and sociology at the Ludwig-Maximilians-Universität München (LMU) and the University of Cologne.
+He received his first degree from LMU in 1950.
+His doctorate, also from LMU, followed in 1955.
+At LMU, he was able to obtain a grounding a sociology from Alfred von Martin.
+At the University of Cologne, he was one of the so-called "young Turks" drawn to the ideas of René König, and from this point his academic focus was almost exclusively on sociology.
 Gerhard Weisser triggered his interest in town planning.
 In autumn 1951, during an extended stay in London, he was able to pursue his studies at the London School of Economics.
 It was also in London that he met Renate Meyer whom he would later marry.